NoahCardoza/CaptchaHarvester/README.md

 For help contact @`MacHacker#7322` (Discord)

 Has CaptchaHarvester saved you money on your project?
-Consider buying me a coffee!
+Consider buying me a coffee for the countless hours I have spent making your job easier?

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/noahcardoza)